Sending

 This is fine, but it means that you're going to be waiting for a quiet period where the memory pool is cleared out so that your transaction can be included in a block.

 However, transactions will only stay in a node's memory pool for 2 weeks (see mempoolexpiry), and after this time period a node will remove the transaction from its memory pool.
-And if this happens, your transaction will disappear from the network, and it's like your transaction never happened.
+If this happens, your transaction will disappear from the network, and it's as if your transaction never happened.

 Do not consider a bitcoin transaction as final until it has been confirmed.
 Transactions with very low fees in may not get mined, and will disappear from the network if they've been sat in the memory pool for too long.